 One way to include all students — even those who don’t have a safe route to school — is to have students log the miles that they walk or bike outside school.
 There are many ways to track the walking and biking trips that students make.
-For instance, students can punch holes in their own personal frequent walker/bicyclist cards (a template for which is available as a premium resource for members), or they can place stickers on a calendar for every trip they make.
+For instance, students can punch holes in their own personal frequent walker/bicyclist cards, or they can place stickers on a calendar for every trip they make.

 Providing a way for students to track the miles that they have walked or ridden a bicycle is a tangible way to chart progress toward a walking or biking goal and to build excitement and cooperation among students.
 Different classes or different grades can compete to accumulate the most miles.
 Or, all students in the school can work as a team to accumulate miles toward a common goal, such as “Walking and Bicycling Across the United States.”
 Find more information and examples in the Safe Routes to School Guide.

 Do you want to start a program in your community?
 Download a Mileage Log template:

 Putting it into Practice: Success Stories

 A.C.
 Moore Elementary School in Columbia, South Carolina, set a goal to jointly accumulate "One Million Minutes of Motion" by the end of April.
 Students and staff were encouraged to walk or bike to school every day.
 Bus riders were encouraged to get 30 minutes of physical activity in the evening with friends and family.
 Each student completed a monthly walking log to track the number of minutes walked.
 Those students who walked or exercised 30 minutes for at least three days a week were given award certificates.
 A "Million Minute March" to the State House celebrated the accomplishment.